 Sexual intercourse during pregnancy

 Sex is permissible if the patient does not have pain or bleeding.

 A pregnant woman should not lift heavy objects as this can cause cramps and bleeding in the first trimester.

 Smoking and excessive alcohol intake are associated with an increased risk of miscarriage.

 Working at a computer all day

 The radiation from a computer is very low and no study has proven that it is harmful for the embryo or foetus.
-“However, I would advise pregnant women to take a short break, rather than working continuously at the computer,” says A/Prof Tan.
+“However, we would advise pregnant women to take a short break, rather than work continuously at the computer.”

 Air travel should be undertaken only after the first trimester when the pregnancy is more stable.